makersinstitute/.net-academy/README.md

     - Students will understand what Git and Github are and how they fit into the web app landscape
     - Students will be able to clone a repo and know its purpose
     - Students will be able to add, commit, and push files to github
-    - Students will understand basic branching
-    - Students will understand how to use github in a group setting
-      - Students be able to understand what a "Fork" is and be able to Fork a repo
-      - Students will be able to handle merge conflicts
-      - Students will be able to minimally manage vim to escape merge conflict messages
-      - Students will know how to make a Pull Request
 - Pre-Reading:
   - [Git - The Simple Guide](http://rogerdudler.github.io/git-guide/)
   - [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/setting-up-a-repository)